nic-dgl-104-winter-2023/Unit-Testing-Article-Group4/README.md

 ```
 [Unit testing and coding : best practices](https://www.toptal.com/qa/how-to-write-testable-code-and-why-it-matters#:~:text=A%20typical%20unit%20test%20contains,it%20observes%20the%20resulting%20behavior)

-## Example for calculating the area of a rectangle-3
+## Example for calculating the area of a rectangle in C# - 3
 ```c#
 // A class with a method to calculate the area of a rectangle public class Rectangle {
     public double CalculateArea(double length, double width) {